The odd-parity altermagnetism: A spin group study

-where $s=$0, 1 is for sublattice A and B, respectively, and $N$ is the number of unit cells in the system.
-The detailed derivation is provided in Sec.
-IIA of the supplemental material.
-In this work, the chemical potential $\mu$ and the staggered magnetization $M$ are self-consistently determined at any given parameters $\lambda$ and $U$, as well as the hole doping concentration $\delta$.
-Moreover, if not specified, the system is set to be half-filled with $n = 1- \delta = 1$, where the particle-hole symmetry requires that $\mu = -U/2$.
+} where $s=$ 0, 1 holds for sublattice A and B, respectively; the number of unit cells $N$, the AFM energy gap $\Delta_{\rm AFM}$, the quasiparticle renormalization factor $Z$ and $Z_{A/B\uparrow}$, as well as the function $\gamma_{\bm{k}}$ and $\gamma_{2\bm{k}}$ respectively from the NN hopping and the Haldane hopping are explicitly given in Sec.
+IIA of Sup.
+Mat.\cite{Zeng25-supp}.
+Here, we focus on the half-filled HH model with $\mu = -U/2$ because of the particle-hole symmetry.

-{\it Electronic states and phase diagram.}--- To establish the ALM characteristics in Haldane-Hubbard model, we first study the curves of constant energy(CCE) for up- and down-spin electron quasiparticles via the electron spectral function $A_{\sigma}(\bm{k},\omega)=-2{\rm Im}G_{\sigma}(\bm{k},\omega+i\Gamma)$ at $\lambda=0.3$ and $U=4.8$ with $\omega=$ 1 and 2 in Fig.\ref{E-EDisp-PD_GAP} (a) and (b), respectively.
-The major characteristics are summarized as: (i)the electron spectrum function exhibits prominent $[C_2||C_6^{1}]$ symmetry with $E_{\bm{k}\sigma} = E_{-\bm{k}-\sigma}$ which is required by the odd-parity ALM as shown in Eq.\eqref{Symmetry-Constraint}; (ii)at low energies, the CCE's for up- and down-spin electrons are centered around the Dirac points K' and K, respectively, and do not intersect with each other which enables us to recognize the odd-parity ALM via the quasiparticle scattering interference(QSI) spectrum easily because the QSI spectrum is closely associated with the contour of CCE's of the single-particle energy dispersion\cite{Wang03,Zeng24}, while those at higher energies such as $\omega=2$ intersect with each other and makes its QSI spectrum complicated and may not become an experimentally feasible measurement for identifying the odd-parity ALM.
-In addition, the TRS in odd-parity ALM systems indicates that we have more methods to alter its physical properties such as the sublattice potential, light, and magnetic impurities.
-Here by including the sublattice potential $V$, the single-particle energy gap in Eq.(7) of the supplemental material becomes $\Delta_{\bm{k}\sigma} = V-UM\sigma+2\lambda\gamma_{2\bm{k}}$, then leads to that $E_{\bm{k}\sigma} \neq E_{-\bm{k}-\sigma}$, indicating that the TRS is no longer existent in the presence of sublattice potential.
+{\it Electronic states and phase diagram.}---To further establish the odd-parity ALM characteristics of HH model, we first study the curves of constant energy(CCE) for up(red)- and down(blue)-spin electron quasiparticles via the electron spectrum function $A_{\sigma}(\bm{k},\omega)=-2{\rm Im}Tr[\tilde{G}_{\sigma}(\bm{k},\omega+i\Gamma)]$ at $\lambda=0.3$ and $U=5.5$ with $\omega=$ 1 and 2 in Fig.\ref{E-EDisp-PD_GAP} (a) and (b), respectively.
+The electron Green's function $\tilde{G}_{\sigma}(\bm{k},\omega)$ has been provided by Eq.(18) in Sup.
+Mat.\cite{Zeng25-supp}.
+The major characteristics are summarized as: (i){the electron spectrum function exhibits the symmetry $[C_2||C_{6z}^{1}]$ and $[C_2||\bar{E}]$, consistent with the spin group symmetry of the hexagon-lattice system}; (ii)at low energies, the CCE's for up- and down-spin electrons are respectively centered around the Dirac point $\bm{K}$ and $\bm{K}'$ without any intersection between them, which enables researchers to identify the odd-parity ALM via the quasiparticle scattering interference(QSI) experiment because the QSI spectrum is closely associated with the contour of the single-particle CCE's\cite{Wang03,Zeng24,LiZeng25}.